tjjjwxzq/quiet-comic/README.md

 This theme uses the `jekyll-feed` gem to generate an Atom feed for your posts (`feed.xml`) (if you are running a blog alongside your web comic).
 However this gem does not support feed for collections.

 This theme will create a feed for your comic pages (`pages_feed.xml`), artwork (`artwork_feed.xml`) and a combined feed for both (`combined_feed.xml`).
 The feed will sort your comic pages according to `page_number`, and your artworks according to `date` (so ensure that those variables are set in your frontmatter).

+### Syntax Highlighting
+This theme uses [rouge](https://github.com/jneen/rouge) for syntax highlighting (which is Jekyll's default highlighter).
+The syntax highlighting stylsheet uses the Zenburn theme.
+To override the theme, create a `_sass/syntax_highlighting.scss` file, put in your desired styles, and import it before the `quiet_comic` stylesheet in `assets/main.scss`.
+You can find other syntax highlighting styles here: [http://jwarby.github.io/jekyll-pygments-themes/languages/javascript.html](http://jwarby.github.io/jekyll-pygments-themes/languages/javascript.html).

+### SEO
+A set of meta tags for SEO are included in `<head></head>`.
+To see what's included, check out the source file `_includes/seo.html` (Do `bundle open quiet-comic` to open the gem source).
+Config that affects the output of these SEO tags can be found in `_config.yml`.

 ## Contributing